Aaron Purcell, Director, Special Collections and University Archives

 Anthony Wright de Hernandez, Community Collections Archivist

-Special Collections holds materials that may be unique, valuable, and rare.
+Special Collections and University Archives holds materials that may be unique, valuable, and rare.
 Our broad task is to both provide access to these materials and preserve them over time.
 Our procedures are necessarily different from a general library because of these factors.

-Importantly, materials in Special Collections are not "checked out," that is, they do not leave Special Collections.
+Importantly, materials in Special Collections and University Archives are not "checked out," that is, they do not leave Special Collections and University Archives.
 Patrons work with materials in the Special Collections Reading Room.

-Also, Special Collections' stacks/shelves are not open to the public.
+Also, Special Collections and University Archives' stacks/shelves are not open to the public.
 This is standard operating procedure for any archival repository.
 We operate under a closed-stack situation where materials are requested by patrons and brought to them for their use in the Reading Room.

 How does this work?